Azal-Amer/QuantumInfection/README.md

 ![](assets/Pasted%20image%2020241017203424.png)

 Next time:
-- [ ] Make the controlNot on each qubit, know what qubits it's attached too
+- [x] Make the controlNot on each qubit, know what qubits it's attached too
-- [ ] Render the CNOTs
+- [x] Render the CNOTs
-	- [ ] When selecting gates for multi-qubit, it might be nice to keep the previous states in some color.
+	- [x] When selecting gates for multi-qubit, it might be nice to keep the previous states in some color.
 Also, make sure that when hovering on a square, the hover displays what qubits are targetted and controlled.
-- [ ] Maybe render the gates themselves
+- [x] Maybe render the gates themselves
 - [ ] Link into Ayden's code

+### October 18th
+Implemented gate visualizations, rendered CNOTs, and also added UI styling to prevent jittering.

+**Next Time**
+- [ ] Link to Ayden's Code
+- [ ] Implement system for fixed number of gates.
+	- [ ] Add visualization for this
 ## Python Notes